Myster-Pmf/Sellcraft/README.md

 ### 3. Frontend Setup

-1. Navigate to the `client` directory:
+1. Install the frontend dependencies (from the root directory):
     ```bash
-    cd client
-    ```
-2. Install the client dependencies:
-    ```bash
     npm install
     ```
-3. Start the frontend development server:
+2. Start the frontend development server (from the root directory):
     ```bash
     npm run dev
     ```